-Moms Clean Air Force Ohio hosted a showing of the climate movie, Keeping Watch.
+Moms Clean Air Force Ohio hosted a showing of the film Keeping Watch.

 Moms Clean Air Force Ohio hosted a house party to connect with new and existing members and learn more about climate and health issues.

-Field organizer, Laura Burns spoke on a Climate Solutions panel at OSU.
+Field organizer Laura Burns spoke on a Climate Solutions Panel at Ohio State University.

 Moms Clean Air Force Ohio hosted a State of the Union watch party at Gateway Film Center.

 Moms Clean Air Force Ohio hosted a Health Summit in Cincinnati.